mynl/aggregate/doc/2_x_actuary_student.rst

 Questions (academic version)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Compute the severity lognormal mu and sigma.
+1. Compute the severity lognormal parameters mu and sigma.
 2. Compute the expected insured severity and expected claim count.
-3. Compute the expected value, standard deviation, CV, and skewness of
+3. Compute the expected value, standard deviation, CV, and skewness of :math:`X`.
-   :math:`X`.
-4. Compute the probability :math:`X` exceeds the premium using the
-   following matched-moment approximations:
+4. Compute the probability :math:`X` exceeds the premium using the following matched-moment approximations:

    1. normal
    2. gamma